optiv/Talon/README.md

 [-]  172.16.144.195 STARLABS.LOCAL\ssmith:Not3vil = Failed
 ```

-Talon is designed to be versitale given any siutaiton as a result, if only Kerberose is available, Talon can be set to only attack against Kerberos using the `-K` flag or only LDAP using the `-L` flag.
+Talon is designed to be versatile given any situation as a result, if only Kerberos is available, Talon can be set to only attack against Kerberos using the `-K` flag or only LDAP using the `-L` flag.

 Talon can use both Kerberos and LDAP to read the responses as we perform a password guessing attack.
 Talon can detect account lockouts during an active password guessing attack by reading the response code from each password attempt.
-This can help prevent any unwanted account locks acorss a enterprise, helping you to remain undetected.
+This can help prevent any unwanted account locks across an enterprise, helping you to remain undetected.
 Simply follow the prompt to quit or continue the attack.

 ```
 root@kali:~# ./Talon -Hostfile DCs -Userfile ValidUsers -D STARLABS.local -P "Password!" -sleep 2